izzitmichaela/DeckPhotographer/README.txt

 This small script takes any decklist from an MTGO list and pulls all card images as jpg files into your directory.

+This work is free of course, but if you like mtg, gadgetry, and nerd stuff feel free to follow me on https://www.twitter.com/izzitmichaela for more projects!

 INSTRUCTIONS FOR USE

 INSTALLING PYTHON: